Impunity Reigns as the Overall Security of Land Rights Defenders in Thailand is Further Undermined

 According to the court, the assailant could have shot Mr On-muang immediately at the spot near where he was lying and had the opportunity to shoot him again to make sure he was dead.
-Moreover, given that the bullet hit the bed on which Mr On-muang was lying, about 30-50 centimetres from his head, and the shell casings found were placed in a direction parallel to the bed, Mr Chimrueng’s defence thus said that his intention was simply to fire the bullets to intimidate the land rights defender.
-On the basis of the evidence provided, it cannot be assumed that Mr Chimrueng intended to murder Mr On-muang.
-The Court of Appeal in Region 8, convinced by the evidence of the accused, decided to set aside the previous judgment and acquit the Mr Chimrueng of attempted murder.
+Moreover, given that the bullet hit the bed on which Mr. On-muang was lying, about 30-50 centimeters from his head, and the shell casings found were placed in a direction parallel to the bed, Mr. Chimrueng’s defense thus said that his intention was simply to fire the bullets to intimidate the land rights defender.
+Based on the evidence provided, it cannot be assumed that Mr Chimrueng intended to murder Mr On-muang.
+The Court of Appeal in Region 8, convinced by the evidence of the accused, decided to set aside the previous judgment and acquit Mr Chimrueng of attempted murder.

-Mr On-muang knew that something was amiss when he realised that Mr Chimrueng had been released from captivity and was living in his village, prior to receiving any notice from the court.
+Mr On-muang knew that something was amiss when he realized that Mr Chimrueng had been released from captivity and was living in his village, before receiving any notice from the court.
 He felt both shocked and terrified.
 He did not anticipate that the Appeals Court would rule to overturn the previous verdict.
 Although he respects the court’s decision, he feels disappointed and worried.
-Instead of being able to freely till the land and live in his community, he now has to concentrate on his personal safety.
+Instead of being able to freely to the land and live in his community, he now has to concentrate on his safety.

 During the hearing, the court established the requirement that any party wishing to appeal the decision must do so within one month from the day the verdict was read in court.
-The verdict for Mr On-muang was not read to him until 8 March 2022, but for Mr Chimrueng, he heard the verdict in February, which unjustly narrows the time span for Mr On-muang to take action.
+The verdict for Mr On-muang was not read to him until 8 March 2022, but Mr Chimrueng, heard the verdict in February, which unjustly narrowed the period for Mr On-muang to take action.

 When the lower court convicted Mr Chimrueng and sent him to jail, justice was temporarily served.
-According to the circumstances as explained to us by Mr On-muang and the eyewitness, we believe the victim that this case is one of attempted murder.
-The assailant made his way towards Mr On-muang by approaching him very closely prior to firing his weapon.
+According to the circumstances, as explained to us by Mr On-muang and the eyewitness, we believe the victim, in this case, is one of attempted murder.
+The assailant made his way towards Mr On-muang by approaching him very closely before firing his weapon.
 The fact that the accused missed his target and did not achieve his objective does not mean that murder was not the intent.

 For more information about this case, please review the previous articles published by Protection International.